xlin-marcia/CardiacSeg/Notes/shape_prior.md

   - The shape/size of ROI varies through out the 3D slices, requiring manual intervention (changee of point/box/mask prompt) in each slice.
 We propose a dynamic 3D shape prior that can dynamically adjust the shape prior for each slice (with different thinkness)

+  - SUB - long dependencies
+  - CUB - local shape
+  - hierachical structure like swin transformer to capture the relationship between each slice

 - Explicit shape prior:

   They show strong interpretability, which presents a rough localization for the regions of interest (ROIs).